When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 The durability of QB Marcus Mariota is a big concern for the Titans and should be on your mind if you plan to bet on the team.
 He’s struggled to stay healthy since entering the league in 2015.
 The Titans lackluster offense, which put up just 19.4 points per game in 2018, was the biggest reason they failed to make the playoffs last season.

 In 2018, the Titans were undefeated when scoring 21+ points (6-0).
 On the flip side, they were just 3-7 when failing to score 21 points.
 Mariota comes into this season in a contract year as the Titans take a wait-and-see approach with the former second overall pick.
 RB Derrick Henry had a career season in 2018, finishing in the top ten in both rushing yards and rushing touchdowns.

 However, the majority of his yards came over the last five games of the season, so it’s unclear if he’ll be able to parlay his success into 2019.
 WR Corey Davis is a potential breakout candidate as he looks to live up to his billing as a former fifth overall draft pick.

 Remember these key betting stats when you head to the sportsbook to bet on the Titans this season:

 The Titans are coming off back to back 9-win seasons and are looking to win the AFC South for the first time since 2008.
-With one of the league’s best defenses and a strong rushing attack, the Titans definitely have a shot in 2019.
+With one of the league’s best defenses and a strong rushing attack, the Titans have a strong team.